OctopusDeploy/blog/blog/2023-06/deprecating-mono/index.md

 With .NET Core, you no longer need to install Mono on your target to use it as a deployment target.
 However, it still has some dependencies.

 Often, mainly when using pre-configured VMs from a cloud vendor, these dependencies may already be available on your system.
 In these cases, you don't need to update the target itself.
-If you're manually building your machine,follow [the .NET Core guides](https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#dependencies) relevant to your distribution to see if anything is missing and install accordingly.
+If you're manually building your machine, follow [the .NET Core guides](https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#dependencies) relevant to your distribution to see if anything is missing and install accordingly.

 ### Updating your Octopus target